MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Concentrate all your thoughts upon the work at hand.
-The sun's rays do not burn until brought to focus.
+> Anger is an acid that can do more harm to the vessel in which it is stored than to anything on which it is poured.
-> -- Alexander Graham Bell
+> -- Mark Twain